Skip to Content

 Step 1: Escape the Greater Toronto Area

-Getting out of Toronto is the first step on a drive from Toronto to Montreal.
-You can either head to the 401 and brave the traffic (it sucks all day, but is especially bad heading East in the afternoon between 3:30 pm and 8:00 pm) or head further north to HWY 407 ETR.
 HWY 407 skirts the worst of the traffic between Toronto and HWY 412 in Whitby.
-Between Toronto and Whitby there really isn’t much to see, so choose the root that’s best for you and crank up the tunes (or, in our case, audiobooks) and make some ground.
+Between Toronto and Whitby, there really isn’t much to see, so choose the root that’s best for you, crank up the tunes (or, in our case, audiobooks), and get ready to make some ground.

 Toronto to Montreal Stop 1: Port Hope Transformers, Oddities, And Old Towns